Sarah Rutten

 Trainer Profile

-"Everyone wants to be the best in their state, and that’s what I’m striving for.
+"Everyone wants to be the best in their state, obviously that's what I want to be.

-"When you're competing with the big stables, you have to respect them.
-Obviously, I'm only just at the beginning of my training career, but I don’t want to be a trainer who just picks up a couple of winners—I want to be the best I can be."
+"When you're competing with the big stables, you've got to respect them.
+Obviously I'm only just over my first year of training, but I don't want to be a trainer that just trains a couple of winners, I want to be the best that I can be."